thealliancenow/thealliancenow.github.io/source/actions/2017-01-09-donate-to-tbs.html.markdown

 image_credit: Temple Beth Shalom
 ---

-On the first night of Chanukah, the large menorah and the Holocaust Memorial in front of Temple Beth Shalom in Sun City, Arizona were desecrated and heavily damaged.
+On the first night of Chanukah, the large menorah and the Holocaust Memorial in front of Temple Beth Shalom in Sun City, AZ were desecrated and heavily damaged.
 They need help to be able to afford repairs.